 The caldera sits right in the middle of the island and we chose to take a route north and then drive the remaining circle around the island back to Horta.
 For the most part we were on paved roads, although we did take one dirt path just off from the caldeira that would lead us out to civilization again.
 Of course it had to be an area that we were taking a somewhat steep decent, a blast in a rally car I’m sure, but not the best thing for rental scooters.
 Inching carefully forward it wasn’t until we were about 100 feet from level ground that we wiped out in the reddish soil.
 Luckily neither of us were badly hurt, although Matt did end up with a few new scrapes, and we’re pretty sure the ones on the bike had already been there.
 Soon enough though, we were back out on a main road, one that completed a higher elevated circumnavigation of the island.

 As we were winding up the hill, passing under leafy green trees and gorgeous ocean views off to our side, I figured this was the perfect time to blurt out ‘Happy Anniversary!!’.
 I knew Matt wouldn’t have remembered this date.
 No, it’s not our wedding anniversary (although our 10 year is coming up this December, woohoo!), that one I’ve ingrained in his mind long ago.
 This was our two year cruising anniversary.
 It hadn’t even hit me until we had been out for an hour or two that morning, and even though it happened accidentally, what a perfect way to celebrate.
+The OUI charges for accidents can be placed through these attorneys.
 Wow, to think of how far we’ve come in the past two years.
 From our familiar stomping grounds of Lake Michigan, all the way down the East Coast, touring the northern part of the Caribbean, and now all the way over here.
 And to think I had been ready to throw in the towel at 10 months.
 To keep going is one of the best decisions I’ve ever made.

 While making our gorgeous drive back to Horta through small villages and sea side towns, we passed a sign on the road that had a set of binoculars, meaning there was some kind of overlook or sightseeing attraction, and we thought, ‘Why not?, let’s check it out’.
 Just like on our way up to the caldeira, the road leading to this new spot almost looked better than what could have been waiting for us at the end.
 Resort buildings that were alluring but not over the top, more cedar lined streets, and old world stone buildings with bright blue shutters.
 What we found waiting for us at the end of the road was just icing on the cake.